-The Silver Wings Wingwalking Team unite the sport of flying and the art of wingwalking to perform a seamless duet in the sky.
-In addition to airshows, their vast repertoire includes aerial/safety coordination, location scouting, script consultation, and providing Stearman bi-planes and talent for the movie and television industry.
+The Silver Wings Wingwalking Team united the sport of flying and the art of wingwalking to perform a seamless duet in the sky.
+In addition to airshows, their vast repertoire included aerial/safety coordination, location scouting, script consultation, and providing Stearman bi-planes and talent for the movie and television industry.

 Retired airline captain Hartley Folstad has logged more than 20,000 flying hours since his first solo in a Piper Cub from a grass field in Missouri.
 His career began in the Military where he carrier qualed (landed on carriers) and flew F9F-8 cougars.
 A graduate from the Navy's post graduate safety curriculum in Monterey, California, Folstad taught aerodynamics at the Navy's school of command in Pensacola Florida.

 In 1982, Folstad founded the Stearman Flight Center first providing aerobatic instruction and now catering to the T.V. and movie business and the airshow industry with the Silver Wings Wingwalking Team.